Skip to content

 fun ascii(str: String): Int;

-A compile-time function that concatenates the hexadecimal values of the characters in str into one value and embeds the resulting Int into the contract.
-This function works only for strings occupying up to 3232 bytes, allowing the representation of up to 3232 ASCII codes or up to 88 Unicode code points of 44 bytes each.
+A compile-time function that concatenates the numerical values of the characters in the non-empty string str into one value of the Int type.
+This function works only for strings occupying up to 32 bytes, allowing the representation of up to 32 ASCII codes or up to 8 Unicode code points of 4 bytes each, so the resulting non-negative integer fits into 256 bits.

 Usage example: